Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Adebayo's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Adebayo's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the NBA.
+- Giving up 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA defensively.

-- Allowing 42 rebounds per game, the Knicks are the seventh-ranked team in the league.
+- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.

-- Looking at assists, the Knicks have given up 25.1 per game, 13th in the NBA.
+- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.

 Bam Adebayo vs. the Knicks